Vivienne Westwood private sale at Villa Wolkonsky

 The clothes on sale, taken from a variety of shops and collections, ranged from sweatshirts to evening dresses, and there was an impressive array of handbags, purses and accessories also available.

-For the “VW at VW” event, the tapestry-lined rooms were transformed into something a little like a boutique, with clothes ranked against the walls, jewel-coloured handbags lined up along a central table, and coffee with delicate slices of cake on offer to the shoppers.
+For the “VW at VW” event, the tapestry-lined rooms were transformed into something a little like a boutique, with racks of clothes against the walls, jewel-coloured handbags lined up along a central table, and coffee with delicate slices of cake on offer to the shoppers.

 This is the fourth year in which a Vivienne Westwood private sale with some profits to charity has been held at the Villa Wolkonsky.
 The British Ambassador’s residence in Rome, the beautiful villa is surrounded by extensive grounds and situated in the San Giovanni area of the city.